xyxj1024/xyxj1024.github.io/_posts/2022-07-17-system-security-seedlab.md

 ### Attacks on AES: Exploiting Memory Access Patterns

-Side channel attacks consist of three phases: the **priming phase** which is used to place a system into a desired initial state (e.g. flushing cache lines), the **triggering phase** which is used to perform the action that conveys information through the side channel, and the **observing phase**, which is used to detect the presence of the information conveyed through the side channel.
+Generally speaking, side-channel attacks consist of three phases: the **priming phase** which is used to place a system into a desired initial state (e.g. flushing cache lines), the **triggering phase** which is used to perform the action that conveys information through the side channel, and the **observing phase**, which is used to detect the presence of the information conveyed through the side channel.
 These phases can occur architecturally (by actually executing instructions), or speculatively (through speculative execution)[^2].

 [RSA](https://cs.ru.nl/~joan/papers/JDA_VRI_Rijndael_2002.pdf) is a public-key cryptosystem which supports both encryption and digital signatures.
 To generate an RSA key pair $(N, e)$, the user randomly generates two prime numbers $p$, $q$, and computes $N = pq$.
 Next, given a public exponnet $e$ (e.g. $65537$ used by GnuPG and OpenSSL), the user computes the secret exponent